GaurangTandon/ProKeys/README.md

 ## Change Log

+**2.5.4** - upcoming
+- changes in links to the tryit editor in Help section
+- fix super ugly bug of "Search" button in popup

 **2.5.3** - Current -  06/07/2015
 - changes to symbol list order (small to large time duration)
 - super bug fix for mathomania!
 - quick bug fixes
 - refactored popup.js code with bling.js
 - help page is now the default page in options.html
+-

 **2.5.2** - 05/07/2015
 - support for date and time arithmetic, relative as well as independent